fshchudlo/stinky-socks/README.md

       your config
 - Run ```npm run start``` to initiate the import of the data

+### Recommendations regarding import

+- Occasionally, there may be irregularities in the data.
+For instance, both the GitHub and Bitbucket APIs sometimes fail to return data about commits (see [this as example](https://github.com/grafana/grafana/pull/637)).
+I recommend thoroughly filtering such data using the pullRequestsFilterFn function in ./src/app.importConfig.ts to prevent these cases from introducing noise into the dataset.

 ### Running unit tests

 - Easy as ```npm run test```.